The Best Password Managers for Chrome in 2024

 1Password is one of the oldest password managers in existence and, quite frankly, we didn’t enjoy its design and user experience when we tested its Mac and iPhone apps.
 They looked more dated than those of NordPass, and they were clunky.
 However, 1Password’s browser game was the complete opposite.
 That shouldn’t have been surprising; even its website says it’s best used in the browser.

 It wasn’t just the Chrome extension’s user-experience we enjoyed, but the overall quality and security of 1Password.
 For example, you can’t simply sign in on another device using your account password.
 You’d need access to a device already logged in to 1Password.
-In comparison, anyone can access your NordPass vault if they can guess your account and master passwords — even if they don’t have physical access to any of your devices.
+Total Password, Aura, and NordPass don’t have this feature, but they do offer multi-factor authentication as an optional added layer of security.

 Pro Tip: To easily log in on a mobile device, go to your 1Password dashboard, access your profile, and scan the QR setup code.
 You’ll still need to provide your master password, but we like the setup.
 It’s both convenient and secure, as you’ll still need physical access to a device logged in to 1Password.
 That’s why 1Password is one of the best Android password managers.